yogeshbdeshpande/c2pa-attestation/attestation-design.md

 # Implicit Attestation
 This section describes the design considerations and normative requirements for incoporating implicit attestations into the C2PA.

-Implicit Attestation, sometimes called Key Attestation, in the context of this specification, is the use of a standard C2PA Claim Signature using a key that can only be used by an authorized application or applications.
-If a key can only be used by the authorized application, then the presence of a well-formed Claim Signature implies that the authorized application signed the claim: i.e. the claim has been *implicitly attested*.
-Such keys are called Implicit Attestation Claim Signing keys, or IACS-keys.
+Implicit Attestation (sometimes called Key Attestation) in the context of this specification, is the use of a standard C2PA Claim Signature using a key that can only be used by an authorized application or applications running on authorized devices.
+If a key can only be used by the authorized application on the aurhorized decice, then the presence of a well-formed Claim Signature implies that the authorized application signed the claim: i.e. the application has been *implicitly attested*.
+Keys with these security properties are called Implicit Attestation Claim Signing keys, or IACS-keys.

 The current (v1.3) version of the C2PA supports Implicit Attestation without changes:

-*Identity of Signers
+>Identity of Signers
 The identity of a signatory is not necessarily a human actor, and the identity  presented may be a pseudonym, completely anonymous, or pertain to a service or trusted hardware device with its own identity, including an application running inside such a service or trusted hardware.*

-This specification provides guidance on the issuance and lifetime management of claim-signing keys for implicit attestation, with appropriate consideration of privacy issues.*
+This specification provides guidance on the issuance and lifetime management of claim-signing keys for implicit attestation, with appropriate consideration of privacy issues.

 ## Issuing / Certifying Keys for Implicit Attestation
 Devices that support attestation provide cryptographic building blocks that can be used in protocols to prove the identity of the device and running software to relying parties.
-One common cryptographic primitive is called quote.
+One common cryptographic primitive is usually called Quote.
 Quotes are typically digital signatures over user-supplied data and platform/quote-engine-supplied data that describes the running program and the environment/TCB in which it is executing.

-Quotes (and related primitives) can be used to create Explicit Attestations (section *) but can also be used in a protocol to provision or certify a Claim Signing key.
-A common building-block is that an application creates a keypair and “Quotes” the resulting public key to a trusted service.
+Quotes (and related primitives) can be used to create Explicit Attestations (previous section) but can also be used in a protocol to provision or certify a Claim Signing key.
+A commonly used protocol fragment is that an application creates a keypair and “Quotes” the resulting public key to a trusted service.
 The service checks that the device is known or in good-standing, and that the program measurements conveyed in the quote are in policy.
-If the checks succeed, the service creates a certificate for the newly created implicit attestation public key.
+If the checks succeed, the service creates a certificate for the newly created Implicit Attestation public key.

 Once provisioned, the Claim Signer uses this key and certificate in exactly the same way that other (non-implicit-attestation) Claim Signing keys are used.

-Note that this description is simplfied: implementers should consult platform documentation for recommended provisioning protocols for implicit attestation keys.
+Note that this description is simplfied: implementers should consult platform documentation for recommended provisioning protocols for Implicit Attestation keys.

 ## IACS-Key Certificates
 The certificate for the implicit attestation claim signing key should comply with the requirements in the main C2PA specification.
 Optionally, the certificate may contain additional fields that convey additional information about the application or security posture of the device to which it was provisionied.

-IACS-keys and cerfificates are associated with devices, as opposed to people or organizations.
+IACS-keys and cerfificates are generally associated with devices, as opposed to people or organizations.
 Claim Creators may use the `CreativeWork` assertion to encode a person or organization.

 ## Protecting Implicit Attestation Signing Keys
 Most platforms that provide attestation capabilities also provide security primitives to allow a system to protect stored keys and other data so that the data is only accessible to the attesting application, or other applications explicitly authorized by the attesting application.
 This operation is commonly called sealing.

 Implementers should consult platform documentation for usage.
+If suitable sealing primitives are not available, applications should not persist IACS-keys: instead they should re-provision on every app-startup (or use explicit attestation).

 ## Timeline for Provisioning and Use of Implicit Attestation Signing Keys